-Greycourt offers its services to individuals, including high net worth individuals, trusts, estates, charitable organizations, family offices, and corporations.
-Greycourt also provides investment advice to the Greycourt Partners Fund, L.P., which closed effective 12/31/2020 and is in liquidation.
+Greycourt offers its services to individuals, including high net worth individuals, trusts, and estates, as well as charitable organizations, family offices, and corporations.

-Greycourt does not have an explicit minimum account size but maintains minimum annual fees of \$400,000.
+Greycourt does not have an explicit minimum account size but maintains minimum annual fees of \$400,000, as further detailed in Item 5.